Who Is Novak Djokovic?

 He created the Novak Djokovic Foundation to help disadvantaged children in Serbia obtain an education and provide resources to lead productive and healthy lives.

 Djokovic began dating Jelena Ristic in 2005.
-The couple became engaged in 2013 and wed on July 10, 2014 – just days after his Wimbledon win.
-The couple welcomed their first child, a son named Stefan, on October 21, 2014.
+The couple became engaged in 2013 and wed on July 10, 2014 — just days after his Wimbledon win.
+They welcomed a son named Stefan on October 21, 2014, and a daughter, Tara, on September 2, 2017.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!